Vasuki028/Vasuki028/README.md

 - 👋 Hi, I’m @Vasuki028
-- 👀 I’m currently learning web development , this is an interesting topic not gonna lie!
+- 👀 I’m currently learning web development , this is an interesting topic!
-- 🌱 I’m also learning data structures and algorithms , and tailwind CSS
+- 🌱 I’m also learning data structures and algorithms and sql
 - 🌼 I'm familiar with Java ,C, JavaScript and python and have a good hold over C++.
 - 📫 How to reach me sejivasko@gmail.com/ vasukib28@gmail.com
 - 🔹 My LinkedIn profile : https://www.linkedin.com/in/vasuki-b-0568a92a5/